 Compare “per serving,” not “per gummy”

-One of the easiest ways to get misled is to focus on the numbers “per gummy” while ignoring the serving size.
-Many gummies require two, three, or even four pieces per serving.
-That matters because more gummies typically means more sweeteners, acids, flavors, and colors per dose-and it can also increase the chance of variation from piece to piece if the process isn’t well controlled.
+One of the easiest ways to get misled?
+Focus on “per gummy” and ignore the serving size.
+Many gummies require two, three, or four pieces per serving.
+More pieces mean more sweeteners, acids, flavors, and colors per dose - and a higher chance of variation if the process isn’t dialed in.

 What to do: Compare products on a per-serving basis, and check whether the serving size feels realistic for daily use.